MJeorrett/mjeorrett.github.io/README.md

 # Matthew Jeorrett's Blog
-This is the source code for my block kindly [here](https://mjeorrett.github.io) by github.
+This is the source code for my blog kindly hosted [here](https://mjeorrett.github.io) by github.